 However, this isn’t to say other demographics aren’t at risk.
 Anyone who struggles with drug addiction and alcoholism will go to great extents to increase the euphoria and rush they get from substance abuse.
 Many drug addicts will turn to alcohol as an instant way to enhance or amplify the effects of whatever drug they’re misusing.

 Changing Xanax and Alcohol Consumption

-The answer to affecting real change, on a personal or societal level, boils down to two things: personal responsibility and increased outreach.
+On a personal or societal level, the answer to affecting real change boils down to two things: personal responsibility and increased outreach.

 Personal responsibility first takes the form of individuals learning the dangers of mixing Xanax and alcohol.
 It then becomes about making better decisions.
 When dealing with addiction, rather than heavy use or abuse, making better decisions is tricky.
 After all, full-blown addiction removes choice from the equation.

 This is where increased outreach comes into play.
-Drug abuse foundations, institutions, and treatment centers need to actively reach out and educate the public.
+Drug recovery organizations, institutions, and substance abuse treatment centers need to continue educating young adults.
 Through this outreach, individuals who’re frequently mixing Xanax and alcohol can get the help they so desperately need.

 At Lighthouse Recovery Institute, we do our part in sharing this type of information with everyone to learn more about the harmful practices those who struggle with substance abuse engage in.